 For now, let’s start with a short introduction to the history of Angular.
-Though the first version of Angular 2, or as it is also called, AngularCLI, was released only five years ago, it has already proven its stability and gained the trust of professional developers.
+Though the first version of Angular 2, or as it is also called, AngularCLI, was released in 2016, it has already proven its stability and gained the trust of professional developers.

-In September 2016, Angular 4 was released in December 2015.
+Angular 4 was released in March 2017.
 The third version of Angular was skipped because a router package already existed named v.3.3.0.
 So, to avoid misunderstandings, the team launched the fourth version of the framework and added some essential features, such as HTTP request handling and some functionality related to animation.

-The most significant features mainly were implemented from the 5th to the 10th versions.
-After Angular 10 was released in June 2020, it constituted a full-fledged framework with all necessary components to create a high-quality web application.
+The most significant features were mainly implemented from the 5th to the 10th versions.
+After Angular 10 was released in June 2020, it constituted a full-fledged framework with all the necessary components to create a high-quality web application.

-Since then, there were released 11th, 12th, and 13th versions.
-What developers are using today is the 13th version.
-They can expect further updates because the Angular team in Google stated that they would implement minor fixes twice a year.
+Since then, there were released 11th, 12th, 13th, and 14th versions.
+What developers are using today is the 15th version.
+They can expect further updates because the Angular team at Google stated that they would implement minor fixes twice a year.